Le4kno3/Secure_Code_Review/Notes Template/app-walkthrough-template.md

 * Think about CSV injection and spreadsheet generation (xlwt)
 * Sensitive data with DoB (look for other things) - think about it in transit / rest.
 * Django version is out of date - look up for vulns
+---

+* VTM nginx - shows some interesting things.
+Let's look at that configuration.
+* Static JS / JQuery is old.

 ## Checklist of things to review